 Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner Who would name their baby all of that!? … a given name … FOUR middle names … a rank (Freiherr – Free Lord, or Baron: a nobleman free to own land, in an age when not everybody was) … a nobiliary particle (“von,” that denotes belonging to … Continue reading Encomium for an engineer

 I delivered this poem in Amsterdam, at the Annual General Meeting of the Association Montessori Internationale, on April 17, 2016.
 I wrote it in response to the Executive Director's request that I offer a poetic interlude to celebrate the intersection of the Mathematical and the Pedagogical threads of the conference between sessions.
 Less than three weeks … Continue reading Let me be Zero – teacher as aspiring space holder

-… a gentle reminder (from Maria Montessori) not to administer instruction to children in prescribed and measured doses on the presumption that we can know what they need to learn and when.
-Invite them into whatever inspires … welcome their participation … stimulate their curiosity … but let their genuine interests and appetites guide progress.
+… a gentle reminder (from Maria Montessori) not to administer instruction to children in prescribed and measured doses on the presumption that we adults can know precisely what they all need to learn, and by when.
+Invite them into the vast wonders of the universe … welcome their participation … stimulate their curiosity … and … Continue reading Give them the universe.

 In community, freedom must be negotiated.
 Every action we feel free to take has some impact on our neighbors.
 If we want to govern ourselves democratically, we have to be in ongoing conversation about the spirit of our governing principles.
 We have to recognize when we infringe upon one another's freedoms, and we have to … Continue reading freedom is more than a timeless abstraction